Why are we facing a climate emergency?

 What are The Wildlife Trusts doing?

-Here in Surrey and across the UK, Wildlife Trusts are working to protect and restore habitats.
-We tackle this climate and ecological emergency every day and lead work on solutions wherever we can, but we all need to work together for a healthy natural world.
+Here in Surrey and across the UK, Wildlife Trusts are working to protect and recover important habitats that lock carbon safely away and limit the effects of climate change.
+But we all need to work together for a healthy natural world.

 Our #WilderFuture campaign calls for a Nature Recovery Network in law.
 This would stop the damage and expand and re-connect isolated habitats.
 Rather than just protecting small areas of land, this would enable wildlife to recover and thrive.
 We need world-leading legislation for nature's recovery.